Step aside, flowers and cards! This Valentine’s Day, give the gift of love with some beautifully decorated desserts.

 Pull those heart-shaped cookie cutters out of the back of your junk drawer, mix up some pink and white royal icing, and start decorating!

 Play around with colors, shapes, and designs to make them extra special for that special someone.
+And you can even use this recipe for sprinkles to decorate my Valentine’s Day cake pops or einkorn heart cakes with chocolate shells!

 And let us know in the comments below how you will decorate your cookies this holiday.